Foreign Players and Regulatory Grey Spots

 With supply unable to meet demand, new, more sustainable approaches to fishing must be implemented.
 Activists are calling for more stringent capping quotas on the amount of allowed fish per haul, while surveillance and sustainable aquaculture could also have a role to play.

 A number of technological applications are being introduced to help curb overfishing, namely by monitoring certain areas to keep tabs on illegal fishing as well as new techniques to minimise bycatch.
 In 2014 Google teamed up with Oceana and SkyTruth to launch the Global Fishing Watch project, an interactive web tool that allows members of the public to check up on trackable fishing activity in the ocean.
+The latest development comes from the UK-based marine technology firm Fishtek Marine, who is trying to market their newest innovation: a small, simple gadget that could drastically reduce the number of sea mammals that are inadvertently captured in commercial fishing nets.

 Stronger Enforcement of Capping and Quotas